raceintospace/raceintospace/doc/manual/manual.md

 **First turn:**  Go to Research & Development and visit the Purchasing Facility.
 In Unmanned, purchase the Explorer satellite and in Rockets purchase the Atlas rocket.
 Visit the R&D building and have each researched by 5 teams.
 End turn.

 **Second turn:**  Go to Research & Development.
 Research the Atlas with 5 teams, then put as many teams as you can on the Explorer (usually 3).
-Now go back to the main screen and open the Administration building, then select Future Missions.
+Now go back to the main screen and open the Administration building, and select Future Missions.
 Click on Assign Future Mission next to Pad A.  Press the up arrow once, which will select the Orbital Satellite mission, and press Continue.
 End turn.

 **Third turn:**  You have money again!
 Go to Vehicle Assembly (the VAB) and Assign the mission.
 Go to R&D and research Explorer and Atlas as much as you can.
 Go to Purchasing and buy the Mercury capsule, and research it as much as you can.
 Schedule another Orbital Satellite mission.
 End turn.
 (If the launch fails and blows up the pad, you will have to pay to rebuild it; setbacks like this are just something that happens in this game.
 For purposes of this tutorial, you may quit this game and start over if you like.)